 - Turnabout Samurai (Ace Attorney): The victim was actually the one with the motive, not the killer.
 It was a case of self-defence.

-- Turnabout Big Top (Justice For All): The killer was pretty much the most sympathetic figure in the entire case, and the only one in the series to actually feel legitimate guilt over what they've done.
+- Turnabout Big Top (Justice For All): The killer was the most sympathetic figure in the entire case, and the only one in the series to actually feel legitimate guilt over what they've done.
 Rather than having an over-the-top villainous breakdown, he just bursts into tears.
 You feel pretty heartless for pursuing him.

 - The Stolen Turnabout (Trials and Tribulations): Congratulations!
 You've managed to prove your client was somewhere else when the theft occured, and implicated someone else.
 Unfortunately, that places him at the scene of a murder at the exact time it was commited, and you've just given the real killer a perfect alibi!
 Needless to say, that was his plan all along.

 - Tower Defense game Gemcraft: Chapter Zero is a fairly mild version.
 The Player should be wary of the premise of the game (a sorcerer seeking the ultimate MacGuffin) since it's a prequel, and the boss-fights are named ancient guardians, but overall the player identifies with the main character, wanting to beat all of the levels.
 Then you get to the very last stage and have to free the MacGuffin from a seal.
-Destroying the seal unleashes the Sealed Evil in a Can that possesses you and necessitating the character of the original Gemcraft game to come along and clean up the mess you made.
-Nice Job Breaking It, Hero!
+Destroying the seal unleashes the Sealed Evil in a Can that possesses you, necessitating the character of the original Gemcraft game to come along and clean up the mess you made.
+Nice Job Breaking It, Hero!!

 - A Dark Room toys with you a lot and just as you're getting used to it, you begin to find evidence that you're not human at all.
 You're a survivor from an alien invasion fleet.
 Those soldiers attacking you are the good guys.